 5. Finally, we can see that there 5/12 of the cake left.

 Word Problems are an important part of math instruction, and how we do math in everyday life.
-Enjoy working through these problems with your children.
+Enjoy working through these real life problems with your children.

 The printable that accompanies this activity is below.
 Here you go, your free multiplying fractions word problems PDF.
 This free printable includes multiplying fractions word problems with answers.